CraryPrimitiveMan/awesome-with-star/awesome/vuejs_awesome-vue.md

  - [vue-content-loading](https://github.com/LucasLeandro1204/vue-content-loading) - Vue component to easily build (or use presets) SVG loading cards Facebook like. :star:246
  - [vue-annotator](https://github.com/DrSensor/vue-annotator) - Annotate page using any SVG Element (`rect`, `polygon`, and many more, even HTML Element like `canvas` if wrapped in `foreignObject`)
  - [vue-svg-sprite](https://github.com/thierrymichel/vue-svg-sprite) - A directive to simply use SVG sprite (vue 2.x). :star:18
+ - [vue-svg-filler](https://github.com/biigpongsatorn/vue-svg-filler) - Vue component for custom your svg file 🖍 🎨 (vue 2.x). :star:3

 ### Miscellaneous

  - [vue-resource-progressbar-interceptor](https://github.com/staskjs/vue-resource-progressbar-interceptor) - Interceptor that ties a progressbar to all requests, that it is clear that something is loading. :star:50
- - [vue-images-loaded](https://github.com/David-Desmaisons/Vue.ImagesLoaded) - Vue.js 2.0 directive to detect images loading. :star:63
+ - [vue-images-loaded](https://github.com/David-Desmaisons/Vue.ImagesLoaded) - Vue.js 2.0 directive to detect images loading. :star:64
  - [vue-visible](https://github.com/javisperez/vue-visible) - A v-visible directive for VueJS (2.x), like v-show but for visibility. :star:5
  - [vue-resize-sensor](https://github.com/FranckFreiburger/vue-resize-sensor) - Component to detect container resizing (event-based)
  - [v-blur](https://github.com/ndelvalle/v-blur) - Vue directive to blur an element dynamically :star:61